The Gold Scales Site Portal

 How are SRF people?

-It has come to the fore recently that those who head the world-wide organisation indulge in secrecy.
-For example, the monks and nuns of the headquarters did not even know that their current president (leader), had kept away from the place for twenty years to live at a villa somewhere else.
-When the news broke, it probably contributed to the mass exodus of monastics mentioned above - one third of the "inmates" left the SRF premises, and some may have left Yogananda too.
-The scenario is not made lighter by added information, such as this: The renouncers would stay away from "the world" - degrading influences - by living in a sheltered environment (ashram) together.
-And then it was seen that their leader found their company too unsuitable too, but not a villa where she lived with a carnal sister and a view to mountains.
+Some of those who have headed SRF have indulged in matters of secrecy.
+For example, the monks and nuns of the headquarters did not even know that their previous long-time leader, Daya Mata (born Faye Wright), had kept away from the place for thirty years to live in a villa with a view somewhere else.
+When the news broke, it could have contributed to the mass exodus of monastics mentioned above - one third of them left the SRF premises between 2000 and 2005.
+The scenario is not made lighter by "Their leader found a villa and another next to it suited her into her old age.
+There she lived with a carnal sister and a mountain view.

-In SRF they submit as a main strategic stride.
-All submit to Yogananda's dictates or guidelines, and lay members submit to the clergy, as is common in congregations and cults otherwise too.
-In actual practice SRF makes much of the difference between monastics and lay members.
 Monastics head the organisation.
-Monastics are the "officers", and lay members are the "crew" that is asked to donate money to the cause, the great cause.
-The lay members, the fine neighbours that refrain from drugging themselves and from having sex as they might have preferred, are taking on the complementary roles of dutiful subjects who will get rescued, and superbly so.
-One of the means believed in, are restraints to avoid dissipations, also dissipations of attention.
-Yogananda talks against brutish and blantantly speculative television, to be sure.
+Monastics are the "officers", and lay members are the "crew" that is asked to donate money to their great cause.
+The lay members who may or may not refrain from misbehaving badly and having sex as they might prefer, are taking on the complementary roles of dutiful subjects.
+They are told some restraints avoid dissipations of many sorts.
+Yogananda talks against blantantly speculative television.

 To drive home such fine points, SRF has published literature.
 One of the books is called The Master Said [Tms; Say; Spa] (Later editions called: Sayings of Yogananda and Sayings of Paramahansa Yogananda).
-One may glimpse from it that in SRF they are greatly Yogananda-focused.
+One may glimpse from it that in SRF they are greatly Yogananda-focused after they have edited his sayings to suit them too.
 His edited sayings are given weight, and the guru is called Master, Yoganandaji or Paramahansaji, and this looks like part of SRF's "serious business" of promoting Yogananda and his statements too.
-One repeated message is loud and clear: he is a parental figure in the cult.
+One repeated message is loud and clear: he is a parental figure there.
 From The Master Said I quote:

 Paramahansa Yogananda quotation A television set was given to the Master.
 It was set up in a room where it could be used by all the disciples.
-They were going there so frequently that the Master said to them: "So long as you have not found God, it is best not to be interested in amusements.
-Seeking diversion means forgetting Him.
-First learn to love Him and know Him.
-Then it won't matter what you do, for He will never leave your thoughts."
+They were going there so frequently that the Master said to them: "So long as you have not found God, it is best not to be interested in amusements."
 [Tms 101]

 Every year, on the day before Christmas, the disciples would gather with the Master at the Mount Washington Center for meditation.
 The sacred session would usually last all day and into the evening hours.
 During the Christmas meditation in 1948 the Divine Mother* appeared to the Master, and . . .
 Suddenly he cried: